-These are short-term courses such as computer training, chainsaw safety, pottery, or yoga.
-Some are for fun or personal development, while others can enhance your résumé.
+CNC's Community and Continuing Education department offers short-term courses such as computer training, chainsaw safety, pottery, or yoga.
+Some are for fun or personal development, while others can enhance your resumé.

 - To fit your schedule, most courses run in the evenings or on weekends. - We can also design custom courses for your specific needs-call your local CNC campus!